A Table Full Of Joy

 • Traditional tacos al carbon are made over charcoal, but cooked on a gas grill worked great too.

-• I like these tacos with a softer shell, that is lightly browned and warm from frying, but if you want a crisper shell fry the tortilla until crisp.
+• I like these tacos with a softer shell, which is lightly browned and warm from frying, but if you want a crisper shell, fry the tortilla until crisp.

 Nutrition